xBlade58/smart-meter-platform-page/documentation/implementation/smartmeter-service/Smartmeter_Service.md

 #### TimescaleDB Adapter

 The `TimescaleDB` adapters implement the repository interface to save and fetch from our Timescale database.
-Internally, they delegete most of the requests to the respective JPA repositories, which are provided by Spring to simplify basic operations to the underlying database.
+Internally, they delegate most of the requests to the respective JPA repositories, which are provided by Spring to simplify basic operations to the underlying database.

 #### Redis Adapter